 - Streamlining the application process for new marine farms by providing a single-permit process.
-This will require changes to the Resource Management Act 1991 and the relevant fisheries legislation. - Providing regional councils with greater powers to manage and control the development of aquaculture by requiring marine farming to take place within clearly defined AMAs.
-These areas will be included in regional coastal plans. - Allowing regional councils to call for tenders for the right to apply for coastal permits, including tenders for individual marine farm sites within each AMA. - Retaining the existing requirement that aquaculture should not have an "undue adverse effect" on customary, recreational and commercial fishing.
-The Ministry of Fisheries will provide regional councils with an assessment of any undue adverse effects that aquaculture development may have on fishing.
-The legislation will also provide for negotiation between aquaculture interests and commercial fishing rights holders where an aquaculture development has an undue adverse effect on commercial fishing rights. - Moving all existing marine farming leases, licences, and permits into the new regime.
+This will require changes to both the Resource Management Act 1991 and the Fisheries Act 1996 so that regional councils can consider all aspects of the application.
+Previously, a permit was also required from the Ministry of Fisheries under the Fisheries Act 1996. - Providing regional councils with greater powers to manage and control the development of aquaculture by requiring marine farming to take place within clearly defined Aquaculture Management Areas (AMAs).
+These areas will be included in councils' regional coastal plans. - Allowing regional councils to call for tenders for the right to apply for coastal permits, including tenders for individual marine farm sites within each AMA. - Retaining the existing requirement that aquaculture should not have an undue adverse effect on customary, recreational and commercial fishing.
+This requirement will be removed from the Fisheries Act 1983 and instead the Ministry of Fisheries will have to participate in the coastal permit application process by providing regional councils with an assessment of any undue effects that aquaculture development may have on fishing.
+The legislation will also provide for negotiation between aquaculture interests and commercial fishing rights holders in circumstances where aquaculture development would have an undue adverse effect on commercial fishing rights. - Moving all existing marine farming leases, licences, and permits into the new regime.